ChristosG/serve-mistral-nemo-as-trt/Triton-Inference-Server/README.md

 - **tensorrt_llm:** This is the LLM, represented as a TensorRT engine.
   `config.pbtxt` requires multiple configurations.

-The following two models manage HTTP communication, routing user requests through preprocessing, then to the TensorRT LLM, and finally through postprocessing back to the user:
+The following two models manage HTTP communication, routing user requests through preprocessing, then to the tensorrt_llm, and finally through postprocessing back to the user:

 - **ensemble**
 - **tensorrt_llm_bls**